zwettemaan/CEPSparker/ReadMe.md

 Mac OS X is now very security-conscious, and this starter project triggers a few security warnings.

-Initially, you will need to open the .command files provided in this project with 'Right-Click, Open' instead of double-clicking.
+Initially, you will need to open each of the .command files provided in this project with 'Right-Click, Open' instead of double-clicking.

-After that initial 'declaration of trust', the .command file will work with just a double-click.
+This way, you tell Mac OS you trust that particular .command file, and next time around the same .command file will work with just a double-click.

-But every time you (re)download/unzip from GitHub, you will need to 'prime' each command-line script with 'Right-click, Open' instead of double-click.
+But every time you (re)download/unzip from GitHub, you will need to 'prime' each and every command-line script you use with 'Right-click, Open' instead of double-click.

-Subsequent runs will only need a double-click.
+Subsequent runs of the same command file will only need a double-click.

 ### De-quarataine _CEPSparkerConfig_